awaescher/llmaid/README.md

 Throw files against LLMs.

 llmaid is a command-line tool designed to automate the process of AI supported file changes using large language models.
 It reads source code files, sends them to Ollama, LM Studio, or any OpenAI-compatible API, and writes back the models answers.
-The tool is highly configurable and supports every kind of text-based input file.
+The tool is highly configurable and supports every kind of text-based and most image input file formats.

 ---